The Official Report is a written record of public meetings of the Parliament and committees.

 Audrey Nicoll

-Good morning and welcome to the seventh meeting in 2023 of the Criminal Justice Committee.
-We have received no apologies, and Katy Clark joins us online.
+Good morning, and welcome to the 11th meeting in 2023 of the Criminal Justice Committee.

-Our first item of business is to decide whether to take in private agenda item 4, which is consideration of the evidence that we will take under item 2.
-Do we agree to do that?
+Our first item of business is a decision on taking in private agenda item 4, which is consideration of evidence that we will hear today.
+Do we agree to take the item in private?

 Members indicated agreement.